BitcoinDesign/Guide/guide/payments/send.md

 Once you have gotten the address, it's time to enter the payment details.
 Bitcoin transactions are irreversible, so both the sender and receiver should take great care in correctly sharing and inputting addresses.

-**QR Code** -- Access will need to be granted to your application to enable scanning of QR Codes.
+**QR Code** -- Camera access will need to be granted to your application to enable scanning of QR Codes.
 Once the camera detects a valid address in the QR Code, it should automatically fill the address field.

 **Copy Paste** -- When the sender receives the address or payment link as text, your application can detect a valid address in the clipboard and prompt the sender to press a button to paste it.

 </div>

-**Do's**
+{% include tip/open.html color="green" icon="check" label="Do this" %}

 - Indicate clearly if the address is valid or not
 - Show the full address if possible to help the sender visually verify it is correct
-- If space is a constraint, truncate the address in the middle so that both the beginning and end are visible
+- If space is a constraint, truncate the address in the middle so that both the beginning and end are visible like so bc1qsmprft5u...nyqt48vmjn87

-**Don'ts**
+{% include tip/close.html %}

+{% include tip/open.html color="red" icon="forbid" label="Don't do this" %}

 - Make it possible that a transaction is sent if the address is invalid

+{% include tip/close.html %}

 ## Inputting an amount